NatachaWalther/C-plus-plus/README.md

 Output of crbegin and crend : 5 4 3 2 1
 ```

-**Kapazität**
+**KapazitÃ¤t**

-1. size() – Returns the number of elements in the vector.
+1. size() â€“ Returns the number of elements in the vector.
-2. max_size() – Returns the maximum number of elements that the vector can hold.
+2. max_size() â€“ Returns the maximum number of elements that the vector can hold.
-3. capacity() – Returns the size of the storage space currently allocated to the vector expressed as number of elements.
+3. capacity() â€“ Returns the size of the storage space currently allocated to the vector expressed as number of elements.
-4. resize(n) – Resizes the container so that it contains ‘n’ elements.
+4. resize(n) â€“ Resizes the container so that it contains â€˜nâ€™ elements.
-5. empty() – Returns whether the container is empty.
+5. empty() â€“ Returns whether the container is empty.
-6. shrink_to_fit() – Reduces the capacity of the container to fit its size and destroys all elements beyond the capacity.
+6. shrink_to_fit() â€“ Reduces the capacity of the container to fit its size and destroys all elements beyond the capacity.
-7. reserve() – Requests that the vector capacity be at least enough to contain n elements.
+7. reserve() â€“ Requests that the vector capacity be at least enough to contain n elements.

 ``` cpp
 #include <iostream>